R7rainz/react/README.md

 5. **Tailwind CSS**
    - A project integrating Tailwind CSS with React for modern, responsive UI design.

+6. **React Router**
+   - A project for learning react routing and stuff.

 ## 🎯 Goals

 - Build hands-on experience with React features like hooks, props, state, and context.